samuraininja84/UnityPackages/README.md

   - Fungus is an older dialogue system with Unity Integration
   - Yarn Spinner is a popular, more updated dialogue system with Unity Integration

 Project Set Up: My method of quickly setting up all the packages that I use in my projects.
-You can reconfigure it for your own purpose if you want.
+You can reconfigure it for your own purposes if you want.